MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/calendars/cdl/get-calendar-diagnostic-logs.md

   - Exchange Online
   - Outlook on the web
   - Outlook for Windows
-  - Outlook for Mac
-  - Outlook for iOS
-  - Outlook for Android
+  - New Outlook for Windows
   - Outlook for Microsoft 365
+  - Outlook 2024
   - Outlook 2021
   - Outlook 2019
   - Outlook 2016
+  - Outlook for Mac
+  - Outlook for Mac for Microsoft 365
+  - Outlook for iOS
-  - New Outlook for Windows
+  - Outlook for Android
 search.appverid: MET150
 ms.date: 10/22/2024
 ---